 You're in the right place if you...

-- fear what others think about you
+feel constantly on edge or anxious about what others think about you

 These are common reasons people come into counseling.
 These are the reasons people seek help.

 More often than not, folks still feel some sort of shame in reaching out.
 One of the reasons Tara founded The Counseling Hub was to diminish that sense of shame, to normalize the fact that all people struggle in some way during their lives, and to empower people to grow and heal in their own unique way.

 The Counseling Hub is all about connecting, healing, and growing.

 I aim to listen and help provide a solution to finding your own way.
 I don’t have the answers, but I can ask the necessary questions that will help you to realize your own answers.
 My role is not to be your leader, but to aid you in finding your right direction when you feel challenged to do so.

 Five Fun Facts About Tim

 I place a lot of value in family.